scrapy/itemadapter/README.md

     Note, however, that such descriptions are read with [`inspect.getsource()`](https://docs.python.org/3/library/inspect.html#inspect.getsource),
-    and hence cannot be extracted e.g. if classes are defined in the Python shell.
+    and may not be readable at run time in some cases.
 For such cases, define `description` within `json_schema_extra` instead (see below).

 -   Set `json_schema_extra` in field metadata to extend or override the JSON Schema data for that field.
 For example: